Quick Read: What You’ll Learn

 Can I wear a tennis bracelet every day?

-Expert Tip: Yes, with care.
-Take it off for sleeping, showering, sports, manual labor.
-Annual prong inspection recommended.
+Expert Tip: Yes, with appropriate care.
+Take it off for sleeping, showering, sports, and manual labor.
+Annual prong inspection is recommended.
+A well-constructed bracelet worn this way lasts 50 plus years.

 What length should I buy?